ansible/ansible/docs/docsite/rst/inventory_guide/intro_inventory.rst

 .. code-block:: text

     inventory/
-      openstack.yml          # configure inventory plugin to get hosts from Openstack cloud dynamic-inventory.py   # add additional hosts with dynamic inventory script on-prem                # add static hosts and groups parent-groups          # add static hosts and groups
+      openstack.yml          # configure inventory plugin to get hosts from OpenStack cloud dynamic-inventory.py   # add additional hosts with dynamic inventory script on-prem                # add static hosts and groups parent-groups          # add static hosts and groups

-You can target this inventory directory simply like this:
+You can target this inventory directory as follows:

 .. code-block:: bash